-Vide the NCLT Order dated February 24, 2023, the NCLT allowed the Petition, hereby approving further issuance of 2,500,000 9% Redeemable Preference Shares of Rs.
+During the previous year, (vide the NCLT Order dated February 24, 2023), the Company had issued 2,500,000 9% Redeemable Preference Shares of Rs.
 100 each in lieu of old 2,500,000 9% Redeemable Preference Shares on the same terms and conditions drawn in the past.
-The preference shares will be redeemed at par on such date as may be determined by the Board of Directors but not earlier than 10 years from the date of allotment.
+The preference shares will be redeemed at par on such date as may be determined by the Board of Directors but not earlier than 10 years from the date of allotment - March 13, 2021 (which was also the date of redemption of earlier issued preference shares).
 Accordingly the earliest date of redemption is March 12, 2031.

 (b) Also, the Company has disclosed 9% redeemable preference shares of Rs.
 2,500 (previous year Rs.
-2,500) in the standalone financial statement under Other equity as Equity component of compound financial instruments of Rs.
-1,883 (previous year Rs.
-Nil) and Borrowings (other than debt securities) as Debt component of compound financial instruments of Rs.
-622 (previous year Rs.
-2,500) as at March 31, 2023 in accordance with Ind AS 32 'Financial Instruments: Presentation' as notified under section 133 of the Act.
+2,500) in the standalone financial statements under Other equity as Equity component of compound financial instruments of Rs.
+1,409 (previous year Rs.
+1,409 (net of deferred tax liability of Rs.
+473)) and Borrowings (other than debt securities) as Debt component of compound financial instruments of Rs.
+672 (previous year Rs.
+622) as at March 31, 2024 in accordance with Ind AS 32 'Financial Instruments: Presentation' as notified under section 133 of the Act.
 However, as per provisions of section 2(64) and section 43 read with Schedule III and section 52 of the Act, the aggregate amount of Rs.
 2,500 (previous year Rs.
-2,500) should have been considered as 'Preference share capital'.
+2,500) could have been considered as 'Preference share capital'.